 The Reportable Food Registry: Targeting Inspection Resources and Identifying Patterns of Adulteration

 This Reportable Food Registry (Registry) Annual Report is a synopsis of a one-year reporting period for the Registry.
-The current edition is the Third Annual Report: September 8, 2011 – September 7, 2012.
+The current edition is the 4th Annual Report: September 8, 2012 – September 7, 2013.
 For more information see Reportable Food Registry Annual Report Questions and Answers.

 Previous Reporting Periods